integral001/tenhou_haiyama/README.md

 3. mjlog_reader
     * generete pile of tiles from mjlog xml

- Pile of tiles reproductions appear in notebook.ipnb
+ Pile of tiles reproductions appear in notebook.ipynb